AdobeDocs/dynamic-media-classic.en/help/using/setting-spin-set-viewer-presets.md

 1. Do one of the following:

     * To create a preset, select **[!UICONTROL Add]**, then in the Add Viewer Preset dialog box, choose a platform, and then select **[!UICONTROL Spin Set Viewer]**.
-    * To edit an existing Spin Set Viewer preset, select the preset, and then select **[!UICONTROL Edit]**.
+    * To edit an existing Spin Set Viewer Preset, select the preset, and then select **[!UICONTROL Edit]**.

-1. On the `Configure Viewer` page, type a name in the Preset Name box for the Spin Set Viewer preset.
+1. On the `Configure Viewer` page, type a name in the Preset Name box for the Spin Set Viewer Preset.
 1. Specify other options as desired.
 To see a description of an option, select the **[!UICONTROL Info Tip]** icon next to the option.

    The Preview page displays the viewer as you update and change settings.